You are eligible for the program if you meet ALL of the following criteria:

 - You are interested in pursuing a career in the media industry

-- You plan to attend a four-year accredited college or university
+- You attend or plan to attend a four-year accredited college or university

 - You are a U.S. citizen or permanent resident

 - You speak and write English fluently

 Yes.
 Once you have entered your name, email address and basic info, you will be able to save your application.

 What should I do if I am experiencing problems with the online application form or cannot view the form online?